 Check out the latest post on the blog of our colleague Rick Rayl (http://www.californiaeminentdomainreport.com/).

 It has to do with how to determine the award where, for one reason or another, the trial judge strikes or excludes one side’s evidence.
 Must the outcome then be a verdict in the amount contended for by the side whose opinion is left standing, in the amount of that opinion?
-Or, where the adverse party (whose evidence was stricken) contends that the surviving opinion of value is factually wrong, and insists on his right to rebut it, revealing flaws or falsehoods in it?
+Or, where the party whose evidence was stricken contends that (a) even if his opinion of value was legally flawed, that does not make his adversary’s opinion of value correct because (b) the [surviving] opinion of value is factually wrong.
+And so, the party whose opinion was stricken insists on his right to reveal its flaws or falsehoods, if only by cross-examination.
 In California case law, as Mr. Rayl correctly points out, goes both ways.
 His conclusion:

 “In my view, either a party with no evidence is stuck with the other party’s value, or they remain entitled to a trial and a shot at cross examination.
 I actually see good reason for either rule — but I think that the rule should be applied consistently.
 Parties should not have this issue decided based on the mood or proclivities of individual trial judges (or which side’s appraiser gets excluded).”